 Youth Week WA aims to:

-- provide young people with opportunities to express ideas, raise important issues and showcase their talents and contributions
+- provide young people with opportunities to express ideas, discuss important community issues, co-design local events and showcase their talents and contributions

-- give the wider community an opportunity to listen to young people and celebrate their positive contributions; and
+- give the wider community an opportunity to listen to young people and celebrate their positive contributions

 To find out more, visit the Youth Week WA Ambassadors page.